hdeiner/aec-infrastructure/README.md

   - Low cost.
   - Easy to setup before class starts.
   - Provide a continuous integration machine for class demos.
+  - Provide a git remote repository machine for class demos.

 # Design
 To meet these goals, the decision was made to run on AWS EC2 instances.
 These instances are treated as Infrastructure as Code (hence this project).
 As written, the instances run Ubuntu 16.04.
 There is not a publically available AWS AMI that includes the Ubuntu Desktop.
 This project provisions a complete desktop, along with IntelliJ for students to easily write and debug code with.